syncfusion-content/uwp-docs/uwp/Color-Picker/Selecting-Color.md

 ---
 layout: post
-title: Selecting Color in UWP Color Picker control | Syncfusion®
+title: Selecting Color in UWP SfColorPicker | Syncfusion®
-description: Learn here all about Selecting Color support in Syncfusion® UWP Color Picker (SfColorPicker) control and more.
+description: Learn how to select a color in the Syncfusion UWP SfColorPicker control using the SelectedColor property and hexadecimal color code.
 platform: uwp
 control: SfColorPicker
 documentation: ug
 ---

-# Selecting Color in UWP Color Picker (SfColorPicker)
+# Selecting Color in UWP SfColorPicker

 ## Retrieving the Current Selected Color